Dave Marcis: 1990s and 2000s

 In the 1990 Pepsi 400 practice Marcis crashed into Darrell Waltrip's car.
 Both were injured in the crash and Waltrip missed six races.
 Marcis' car was destroyed and they did not have a backup, so they made a partnership to run J. D. McDuffie's Pontiac when McDuffie failed to qualify.
 Since Marcis was injured he was replaced in the first laps of the race by McDuffie as a relief driver but since Marcis started the race he was credited with the 20th-place finish.

-Late in the 1992 season, Larry Hedrick Motorsports hired Marcis to replace Greg Sacks in their #41 car, he ran 7 races before being released.
+Late in the 1992 season, Larry Hedrick Motorsports hired Marcis to replace Greg Sacks in their No. 41 car, he ran seven races before being released.
 He returned to his car, who he had hired Jim Sauter to run.